Who we helpIndustry guide

 Yes, they're different reliefs doing different jobs.
 SEIS/EIS gives your investors income-tax and CGT relief on the shares they buy; R&D relief reduces your company's own tax bill or pays out a credit on qualifying innovation.
 Many of our startup clients use both.
 We just make sure grant funding and the schemes interact correctly, as some grants can reduce an R&D claim.

 They're highly tax-advantaged, not entirely tax-free.
 There's normally no income tax on grant or on exercise (where options are granted at market value), and the eventual gain is taxed under Capital Gains Tax rather than as income.
-From 6 April 2026 more companies qualify as the limits expand.
+From 6 April 2026 the limits expanded, so a company can grant up to £6 million of options (up from £3 million), employ up to 500 people and let options run for up to 15 years, which brings more scale-ups back into range.
 The valuation, the agreement and the EMI notification to HMRC all have to be done correctly for the reliefs to hold, that's the part we handle.

 Maybe.
 Platforms now report sellers to HMRC at 30+ sales or about £1,700 a year, but being reported isn't the same as owing tax.
 Selling your own used items usually isn't trading; buying to resell or making things to sell for profit usually is.
 If your trading income before expenses tops the £1,000 trading allowance, you need to register for Self Assessment.
 We'll tell you which side of the line you're on.